Leverage Example and Margin Example and Examples

 Calculation:

-Because when one has a higher xauusd trading Leverage Example means that they have more percentage above what is required(A.K.A.
+Because when one has got a higher xauusd gold trading Leverage Example means that they have more percentage above what is required(A.K.A.
 More "Free Margin") their open xauusd transactions are less likely to get closed.
-This is the reason why investors will select option 100:1 for their account but according to their risk management guidelines, these investors won't trade above 5:1.
+This is the reason why investors will select option 100:1 for their trading account but in accordance to their risk management guidelines, these investors won't trade above 5:1.

-These Zones are Shown on the Software Image Below as an Example:
+These Zones are Shown on the Platform Software Image Below as an Example: